-Our #1 Idea: Plan a Baseball Hit-A-Thon Fundraiser
+Our #1 Baseball Fundraising Idea: Plan a Hit-A-Thon Fundraiser for the Team

-Using DoJiggy Fundraising Software for Hit-a-thons Makes Planning and Implementing a Hit-a-thon Easier and More Successful.
+DoJiggy’s Fundraising Software Platform Makes Planning a Hit-a-thon Easier and More Successful

 Planning a hit-a-thon in conjunction with another event tends to work really well to increase attendance.
-For example, host the hit-a-thon on team picture day when parents, players and friends are already gathered together to take team and individual photos for the season.
-After photos are taken, teams go to “hitting lanes” where every player hits several balls from a tee.
-Coaches record the longest distance batted on the player Hit-a-thon pledge card.
-This distance is used to calculate distance pledges.
-For older kids, a hit-a-thon could be run where each participant receives a certain number of pitches and pledges are collected for completed hits.
-After the hit-a-thon concludes, gather parents, family and friends together for a season kick-off BBQ event.
-Give out prizes for the longest ball hit and the largest amount of pledges collected.
-Consider hosting a fundraising raffle as part of the event where attendees can buy raffle tickets for a chance to win various prizes donated by businesses in the community.
-This is a fun way to earn even more money for your cause!
+For example, host the hit-a-thon on team picture day when parents, players, and friends are already gathered together to take team and individual photos for the season.
+After photos are taken, teams go to hitting lanes, where every player hits several balls from a tee.
+Coaches record the longest distance batted on the player’s hit-a-thon pledge card.

 Baseball Team Sponsorships

 One of the biggest money-makers for baseball fundraising is soliciting team sponsors.
-Players, coaches and parents can help identify and reach out to local businesses to ask for donations.
-The team may want to establish various levels of sponsorship and outline the benefits sponsors will receive at each level prior to requesting donations.
+Players, coaches, and parents can help identify and reach out to local businesses to ask for donations.
+The team may want to establish various sponsorship levels and outline the benefits sponsors will receive at each level before requesting donations.
 Businesses may be more likely to support the team, knowing that they will receive something in exchange for their donation.

 A basic sponsorship requires a smaller donation (i.e. $100 – $250).
 At this level, sponsors receive benefits such as a link from the team website and the sponsor’s logo on the team banner.
-Offering larger sponsor levels such as a “Title Team Sponsor” can bring in much larger donations ($1,000+).
-This sponsorship level will receive enhanced benefits such as logo on team jerseys, a featured advertisement on the team web site, and recognition on team plaques and trophies.
+Offering larger sponsor levels such as a “Title Team Sponsor” can bring in much larger donations.
+This sponsorship level will receive enhanced benefits such as the business logo on team jerseys, a featured advertisement on the team website, and recognition on team plaques and trophies.
 If the title sponsor is a local restaurant, offer to host team parties at their location.
-This is a great benefit as you’ll be bringing customers in and introducing parents and community members to their restaurant.
-Don’t forget to ask sponsors permission to set up a donation jar at their establishment.
-You may be able to bring in some extra revenue from customers visiting their location who are willing to throw in a few extra bucks to support your team or non-profit organization.
+This is a great benefit as you’ll bring customers in and introduce parents and community members to the restaurant.
+Don’t forget to ask sponsors’ permission to set up a donation jar at their establishment.
+You may be able to bring in some extra revenue from customers visiting their location who are willing to throw in a few extra bucks to support your baseball team.

 As with any fundraising sponsor, be sure to thank sponsors for their contributions.
 Sending a thank-you letter at the end of the season, recognizing sponsor contributions on the team website or newsletter, and inviting sponsors to team parties are all great ways to show appreciation and possibly bring them back again in future years.